deepmodeling/deepmd-kit/doc/train/finetuning.md

 $ dp train input.json --finetune pretrained.pb
 ```

-The command above will change the energy bias in the last layer of fitting net in `pretrained.pb`,
+The command above will change the energy bias in the last layer of the fitting net in `pretrained.pb`,
 according to the training dataset in input.json.

 :::{warning}
-Note that the elements in training dataset must be contained in the pretrained dataset.
+Note that the elements in the training dataset must be contained in the pretrained dataset.
 :::

 The finetune procedure will inherit the model structures in `pretrained.pb`,